mserajnik/lostcityrs-docker/README.md

   keep your database up-to-date at all times

 > [!NOTE]
-> The Docker images are (re-)built on a daily schedule to ensure software and
+> The Docker images are built on a daily schedule, unless there have been no
+> new commits to Lost City RS since the last build.
+Additionally, every Monday,
+> the latest images are rebuilt to ensure software and dependencies are
-> dependencies are up-to-date, even if there have been no updates to Lost City
+> up-to-date, even if there have been no updates to Lost City RS itself.
-> RS itself.

 ## Table of contents